 The Graphite Laminated AFO was originally developed for Dale Perkins’ own struggles with ankle arthritis.
-Rehab Systems typically uses this orthosis for severe non-operable ankle DJD.
+Coyote P&O typically uses this orthosis for severe non-operable ankle DJD.
 This system provides maximum control in all planes of motion with excellent off-loading of the ankle.
 It is also quite comfortable with its flexible plastic inner boot.
 The graphite laminate construction creates a very thin orthosis that fits well in most sport and walking shoes.

 Thermoformed Custom AFO

 Common issues which require Thermoformed AFOs include drop foot, tendon injuries and instability.
 There are a variety of styles available depending on patient diagnosis.
 The leaf spring design helps with mild foot drop and takes up a minimal amount of room in the shoe.
 The solid ankle design also offers more stability.
 It is typically used for CVA patients.
 The hinged version provides a balance between stability and controlled motion for normal gait.